NATOJune 7, 2018

-Today NATO is comprised of 28 member states, all of which are still united for the common security of each member.
+Today NATO is comprised of 29-member states, all of which are still united for the common security of each member.
 In 1999, NATO’s Strategic Concept recognized the need for missile defense to counter nuclear, biological, and chemical threats.

-NATO’s 2010 Strategic Concept is the key policy document providing the framework for NATO’s activities in the area of ballistic missile defense is NATO’s 2010 Strategic Concept.
+NATO’s 2010 Strategic Concept is the key policy document providing the framework for NATO’s activities in the area of ballistic missile defense.[iv]

 The Strategic Concept recognizes, inter alia, that “the proliferation of nuclear weapons and other weapons of mass destruction and their means of delivery, threatens incalculable consequences for global stability and prosperity.
 During the next decade, proliferation will be most acute in some of the world’s most volatile regions.”
 Therefore, NATO will “develop the capability to defend our populations and territories against ballistic missile attack as a core element of our collective defense, which contributes to the indivisible security of our Alliance.
 We will actively seek cooperation on missile defense with Russia and other Euro-Atlantic partners.”
 As a defensive capability, BMD will be one element of a broader response to the threat posed by the proliferation of ballistic missiles.